Running Performance Test

 - The sport profile is shown in a purple color in the test view.
 Choose an appropriate indoor or outdoor running sport profile.
 Stay in the pre-training mode until the watch has found your heart rate and the GPS satellite signals (GPS icon turns green).

-- Tap the display or press the OK button to begin.
+- Press the OK button to begin.
 The watch guides you through the test.

 - The test begins with a warmup phase (~ 10 min).
 Follow the guidance on the display to complete the warmup.